 If the charcoal lighter fluid is stored correctly then the lighter fluid should not go bad.
 On the other hand, if you leave the lighter fluid open for longer periods of time you might notice that it actually evaporated, so always close the top of the lighter fluid.
 Just keep in mind that when the lighter fluid evaporates it will cause dangerous fumes, and these fumes can actually ignite, although it will take a lot of lighter fluid to evaporate to cause combustion, hopefully, you don’t have hundreds of old charcoal lighter fluids laying around.

 In some cases, the lighter fluid can be contaminated with water, which will limit its ability to function properly as a combustion agent.
 Generally speaking, this mainly happens during the manufacturing process or in case you have dropped the lighter fluid with the top open with water.
+If you want to know how can you make a fire without a lighter then check out my recent article How to make fire without a lighter? ( Top 16 Methods ).

 Generally speaking, most people who make barbeque will light the charcoal with a charcoal lighter fluid, just let it burn for 20 minutes and there you go.
 I personally hate using lighter fluid, for me the process of building a small fire is more important than having the barbeque ready in 20 minutes, although that might be just me.
 What I personally do is make a small pyramid shape with firewood, once I start the fire I will let the wood burn for around 30 minutes and after that, I will add the charcoal.

 Most people think that for cooking you have to ignite the charcoal, this is false, you only want the charcoal to get bright red so it dissipates heat which you will use for cooking.
-Believe it or not but charcoal doesn’t actually burn that well without some help like lighter fluid or you blowing air constantly on it, and if you do not believe me, then go ahead and try to start a fire with only paper and charcoal, and make sure you time yourself how long did it take for you to reach for the lighter fluid.
+Believe it or not but charcoal doesn’t actually burn that well without some help like lighter fluid or by blowing air constantly on it, and if you do not believe me, then go ahead and try to start a fire with only paper and charcoal, and make sure you time yourself how long did it take for you to reach for the lighter fluid.

 If you are planning to use charcoal for heating during the wintertime, then you would be better off using a generator instead, for more information check out my recent article 3000 watt generator what will it run ( Top 25 Items ).